angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 :::

 Kozilek's Command can be very deadly as it can both reduce your devotion to {U}
 and make you draw a card.
-At instant speed and as per your opponent choice no less!
+At instant speed and as per your opponent's choice no less!
 However it is quite simple to play around it if you can plan in advance: with a cycler in hand for instance, this is a removal interaction that can be played around by leaving 1 card in the pile.
-If they target you with the mode that make you draw you don't need to use your cycler, and if they don't and instead opt to only exile the oracle then you still have the opportunity to draw the last card of the pile.
+If they target you with the mode that makes you draw, you don't need to use your cycler, and if they don't and instead opt to only exile the oracle then you still have the opportunity to draw the last card of the pile.

 Cephalid Coliseum is a lot more difficult to navigate through but does require them to reach _Threshold_ and is therefore sensitive to sideboard cards you will bring in.
-Winning with 2 Oracles and 4 devotion to {U} is the straightforward option but :card[JWoM] is equally resolutive albeit more costly.
+Winning with 2 oracles and 4 devotion to {U} is the straightforward option but :card[JWoM] is equally resolutive albeit more costly.

 ### Fateseal Effects